yuusoft-org/puty/README.md

 exportName: 'functionName' # Optional: Export to test (defaults to suite name or 'default')
 mode: 'class'              # Optional: Set to 'class' for class testing
 constructorArgs: [arg1]    # Optional: Arguments for class constructor (class mode only)
+mocks:                     # Optional: Suite-level mocks for all cases in this suite
+  mockName:
+    calls:
+      - in: [args]
+        out: result
 ```

 ### 3. Test Case Documents